safeTALK half-day training

 - Hands-on skills practice and development safeTALK helps expand the reach of suicide intervention skills in communities around the world.
 Watch this video from the Ontario Hockey Association, one of the many organizations that has implemented safeTALK, click the links below to participate in or support this life-saving program.

 safeTALK offers valuable skills to everyone 15 and older and requires no formal training or prior experience in suicide prevention.
 Because it only takes half a day to learn, safeTALK is an excellent tool for people who want to become alert to the dangers of suicide in a convenient timeframe.
 Although formal caregivers such as social workers and counselors employ safeTALK skills, the program is also used by students, teachers, community volunteers, first responders, military personnel, police, public and private employees, and professional athletes—among many others.
 By providing a universal model with adaptable components, safeTALK offers useful skills to every audience.

 safeTALK trainings are provided by registered LivingWorks trainers.
-In order to facilitate the workshop, trainers must attend a safeTALK Training for Trainers (T4T) and extensively study the program.
+In order to facilitate the training, trainers must attend a safeTALK Training for Trainers (T4T) and extensively study the program.
 They must also participate in a rigorous quality control process and maintain their skills by presenting safeTALK trainings on a regular basis.

 In addition to the trainer, each safeTALK training includes a community resource person.
 The community resource person is on hand to recommend local suicide prevention connections that can assist someone at risk.
 Referring someone to these connections is an important part of the safeTALK model.
 In addition, the community resource person can provide assistance and support if any participants are struggling with the subject of suicide in the training.